jelena-rota/capstone-project/README.md

+**Capstone Project: Prediction of NO2 emissions in Zurich**

 **Introduction**

-This project is about predicting the 1 hour ahead emission of nitrogen dioxide (NO2) in the city of Zurich at the Stampfenbachstrasse, where the air quality and meteorological measurement station is located.
+This project is about predicting emission of nitrogen dioxide (NO2) in the city of Zurich at the Stampfenbachstrasse, where the air quality and meteorological measurement station is located.

 Nitrogen dioxide (NO2) and nitrogen monoxide (NO) contribute to the formation of smog and acid rain, and are affecting tropospheric ozone.
 These gases are usually produced from the reaction between nitrogen and oxygen during combustion of fuels at high temperatures in car engines.